JillFerence/Library-Management-System/README.md

   3) Returning a Book: Lynden
   4) Search for Books: Jill
   5) Pay a Penalty: Hunter
-- Other smaller tasks were shared by everyone
+- Other tasks were shared by everyone at various stages of the project
   - Setting up the files for the project
   - Adding docstrings and comments
   - Testing edge cases